 Tests and procedures used to diagnose simple kidney cysts include:

 - Imaging tests.
-Imaging tests, such as an ultrasound, computerized tomography (CT) scan and magnetic resonance imaging (MRI), are often used to investigate simple kidney cysts.
+Imaging tests, such as an ultrasound, a computerized tomography (CT) scan and magnetic resonance imaging (MRI), are often used to investigate simple kidney cysts.
 Imaging tests can help your doctor determine whether a kidney mass is a cyst or a tumor.

 - Kidney function tests.
 Testing a sample of your blood may reveal whether a kidney cyst is impairing your kidney function.

-- Wein AJ, et al. Campbell-Walsh Urology.
+- Wein AJ, et al., eds.
+Benign renal tumors.
+Campbell-Walsh Urology.
 10th ed.
-Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.mdconsult.com/das/book/body/208746819-6/0/1445/0.html.
-Accessed June 11, 2012.
+Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
+Accessed May 15, 2015.

 - Simple kidney cysts.
-National Kidney and Urologic Diseases Information Clearinghouse. http://kidney.niddk.nih.gov/health-information/health-topics/kidney-disease/kidney-cysts/Pages/facts.aspx.
+National Kidney and Urologic Diseases Information Clearinghouse. http://www.niddk.nih.gov/health-information/health-topics/kidney-disease/kidney-cysts/Pages/facts.aspx.
 Accessed May 15, 2015.

 - Bas O, et al. Management of renal cysts.
 Journal of the Society of Laparoendoscopic Surgeons.
 2015;19:e2014.00097.

 - AskMayoExpert.
 Renal cysts.
 Rochester, Minn.: Mayo Foundation for Medical Education and Research; 2013.

 - Simple kidney cysts.
 National Kidney Foundation. https://www.kidney.org/atoz/content/Simple-Kidney-Cysts.
 Accessed May 15, 2015.

 - Albright RC (expert opinion).
 Mayo Clinic, Rochester, Minn.
 May 26, 2015.